colinangusmackay/family-tree/gedcom-info/people/@20465544@-donald-james-cumming-b1861-3-22-d.md

 ### 10

-**1921 CUMMING DONALD, JESSIE, JESSIE & THOMASINA - Passenger and Crew Lists**
+**1921 X X, JESSIE, JESSIE & THOMASINA - Passenger and Crew Lists**

 * [Full text and notes](../sources/@67676004@-1921-cumming-donald,-jessie,-jessie-&-thomasina-passenger-and-crew-lists.md)
 * Publication: List or Manifest of Alien Passengers for the United States Immigration Officer at Port of Arrival